ctruett/obsidian-embed-line-range/BIBLE_REFERENCES.md

 This plugin supports natural Bible reference syntax for linking to and embedding Bible verses.

+## Credits

+This plugin is based on the original [Obsidian Link Range](https://github.com/rmellmer/obsidian-link-range) plugin by Ryan Mellmer and Eric Sowell.

+**Original Authors**: Ryan Mellmer and Eric Sowell
+**Current Maintainer**: ctruett

+The Bible reference functionality is a new feature added to the line-based range system.

 ## Overview

 When Bible references are enabled, you can use natural citation syntax like `![[I Peter 1:3-5]]` to reference verses in your Bible study notes.